This article originally appeared on VICE Asia

 In this context, it is easier to understand how this traffic enforcement strategy was approved.

 Is it truly surprising that women are judged for their looks rather than their skill set when President Duterte commonly comments on the physical appearance of the female Vice President?
-Is it so unexpected that the legal age of consent in the Philippines for sexual activity is 12 years old, when audiences clap and applaud when the President makes rape jokes?
-Is it really that shocking that female officers are seen as distractions for traffic, when the President himself catcalls women?
+Is it shocking that women’s value are measured by their looks, when beauty pageants are widespread and praised in the Philippines?
+Is it a surprise that the legal age of consent in the Philippines for sexual activity is 12 years old, when audiences clap and applaud when the President makes rape jokes?

 It’s important to teach young women of their value, that beauty is not the ideal to aspire to, but when everything around them – from policies, to jokes, to public officials – tell them otherwise, then where does one even start?